SivaSatwik/Auctionly/README.md

-## Contact

-If you have any questions, suggestions, or feedback, please feel free to reach out to us.
-You can contact us at [email protected]

 We hope that Auctionly will contribute to the online auctioning community and build upon previous research in this field.
 Thank you for your interest in Auctionly!